qlchambers/vpn-setup/README.md

 # VPN Setup in a Virtual Machine — Step-by-Step Guide

-A guide that teaches you how to set up and test a VPN inside a Windows 10 virtual machine on Azure.
+This is my guide that teaches you how to set up and test a VPN inside a Windows 10 virtual machine on Azure.
 This guide demonstrates how to install Proton VPN, connect, and verify your VPN connection.

-## 🚩 What This Guide Is For
+🚩 What This Guide Is For
 Goal: Learn to set up a VPN inside a VM, connect to a server, and verify that the IP returns encrypted.<br>Target audience: Anyone learning IT, virtual networking, or experimenting with VPNs.<br>
 Estimated time: 30–60 minutes.

-## 🛠 Prerequisites
+🛠 Prerequisites
 - Microsoft Azure account
 - Able to create a Resource Group and deploy a Windows 10 VM
 - Remote Desktop access (RDP) to the VM